OysterKing/Final-Year-Project/README.md

 11/11/15:
 Added code to the draw classes to give a tiny area similar to the simulation area in animator mode.
 Also added functionality to test button to show a grid.
 Only shows tiny black pixel in area.

+12/11/15:
+Added code to drawscene and drawview to get a grid initialised in the draw tab.
+The function setCanvasBoundaries in drawscene instantiates the grid.